Medical Assistant vs CNA - Learn The Difference

 Who is a Certified Nursing Assistant?

-A CNA’s job is geared completely towards direct patient care, with very little to no administrative commitment required of them.
+A CNA’s job is entirely geared towards direct patient care, requiring minimal administrative commitment.
 Among other things, you can find a certified nursing assistant helping a patient take a shower, have their bath, eat their meals, get dressed, or get transferred from a bed to a wheelchair and vice versa.

 Medical Assistant versus CNA - Roles & Responsibilities